 Our last class was held on June 3rd at St. Louis of France in La Puente and completed our five years of Diaconate formation.
-(Please click here to read all of our experiences of the five-year bi-monthly Deacon formation classes)

 During this class we evaluated the entire year.
 What went well with the class as well as possible improvements.
 Topics included our practicums, our last retreat, time management and others.
 Each couple met privately Deacon Memo, our facilitator to receive his comments about each of us and possible areas for improvement.
 Our formation, prior to ordination was declared complete.

 There will be ongoing formation after ordination.
 We will meet for three hours, once a quarter over the next three years.

 After the completion of our last formation class, we didn’t feel how we thought we would.
 It seemed very anti-climactic.
 We were trying to figure out what had happened?
 What did we miss?